3D Modeling (MODL) Courses

 - Transferable:CSU

-- Catalog Date:August 1, 2023
+- Catalog Date:January 1, 2025

-This course centers on graphic design process and production employing advanced image editing techniques using the current version of industry-standard software.
+This intermediate-level course centers on graphic design process and production employing advanced image editing techniques using the current version of industry-standard software.
 In addition to learning advanced capabilities, students will learn how to alter existing images realistically, creatively apply techniques to original artwork and images, visually communicate ideas and messages successfully, and prepare and present their projects to meet professional industry standards.
-Formerly known as GCOM 331
+Formerly known as GCOM 331.

 Upon completion of this course, the student will be able to: